 House in Portugal

-How Much To Build A House In Portugal?
+How Much Does it Cost to Build a House In Portugal?

 Some factors vary the average cost per square meter of a house in Portugal.
 The kind of finishes you want and the kind of materials are the general determinants of the overall cost.